 Early Warning Signs of Arthritis in the Back and Neck

 It’s especially important to pay attention to the early warning signs of arthritis when feeling unexplained pain and stiffness in the back or neck.
-Here are some of the early symptoms to look out for.
+Here are some of the early back and neck arthritis symptoms to look out for.

 - Sharp pain when moving the affected joint